 Phoenix – Reykjavík Edition

-You are about to embark on a sensuous walk mixing installation, soundscape, interactive technology, lyrics and performance.
-You will go through the experience all on your own, guided by performers and a GPS sound system, all while you follow the scent of delicate tracks leading you to unexplored places.
-The scent of wooden ships, forgotten dreams of vanilla and childhood-dusty corners – the shadow of a face, which resembles your own.
+You are about to embark on a sensuous walk, mixing installation, soundscape, interactive technology, poetry and performance.
+You will go through the experience all on your own, guided by performers and a GPS sound system, all the while you follow the scent of delicate tracks leading you to unexplored places.
+The scent of weathered boat-hulls, burning timber, forgotten dreams and childhood-dusty corners – the shadow of a face resembling your own.

-You become the main characters: physicallyyou move through the harbour area, mentally and emotionally you are invited to travel through your own personal adventure.
+You become the main character: physically, you move through the harbour area, mentally and emotionally you are invited to travel through your own personal adventure.